controlplaneio/simulator/doc-templates/README.template.md

 simulator init
 # Create the infra if it isn't there
 simulator infra create
-# Configure your SSH to perturb the cluster
-simulator ssh config --write
 # Launch a scenario (runs perturb.sh)
 simulator scenario launch database_compromise
 # Attack the cluster